 - Get a good read!
 WALTR 2 makes it a child’s play to import ePubs & PDFs to iPhone 😉

 This means WALTR is able to push movies, music, ringtones, eBooks to your iPhone sidestepping iTunes.
 Every file will land into the exact folder where it belongs!
 For instance, movies go to the default videos app and ePubs or audiobooks are stored into iBooks application.
 Thanks to inserted Universal Bridge feature, it also supports any iPod ever created.
 Here’s how to you can transfer music from computer to iPod & put some major music boost to your device!

 To sum up:

 I bet there are plenty of apps letting you add ringtone to iPhone.
-All of them, all of them need iTunes sync.
+All of them need iTunes sync.
 They simply can’t get access to all the folders you have on your iPhone.

 Meanwhile, WALTR handles everything on its own.
 So if you’re wondering what’s the easiest way to add ringtone to iPhone – it’s this one.

 You can change your ringtone to the hottest track absolutely with no effort.
 But it’s not only about ringtones, you can watch any movie (even with subtitles) or listen to any music on your iOS devices with WALTR.
 So give it a try right now and share this easy solution with friends!

 P.S.
 Turns out there’s quite a big number of people who would love to add ringtone on iPhone.
 We at Softorino made our research and published the results here: Do People Still Use Custom Ringtones?
 Check it out!